Daniele-Trappolini/Mask_GCN/README.md

    - Install required libraries: `pip install -r requirements.txt`

 2. **Download and Prepare Data**
-   - Follow the instructions in the data folder to download and preprocess the INSTANCE dataset.
+   - Follow the instructions in the data section to download and preprocess the [INSTANCE](https://www.pi.ingv.it/banche-dati/instance/) dataset.

 3. **Training the Model**
    - Run `python train_model.py` to train the model.
 Modify the script to tweak model parameters or training settings.